Proximal methods for structured nonsmooth optimization over Riemannian submanifolds: Stationary points of problem .

 Then, item (\romannumeral1) follows immediately.
 We next prove Item (\romannumeral2).
 Since $\varphi$ is C-regular at $\overline{x}\in\mathcal{M}$ along $\mathrm{T}_{\overline{x}} \mathcal{M}$, we have $\partial_C \varphi\vert_{\mathcal{M}} (\overline{x})={\rm Proj}_{\mathrm{T}_{\overline{x}} \mathcal{M}} \partial_C \varphi(\overline{x})$ \cite[Theorem 5.1]{Yang-Zhang-Song:PAC_J_OPTIM:2014}.
 Thus, the statements that ${\rm 0_n}\in\partial_C \varphi \vert_{\mathcal{M}}(\overline{x})$ and ${\rm 0_n} \in \partial_C \varphi(\overline{x})+\mathrm{N}_{\overline{x}} \mathcal{M}$ are equivalent.
 Invoking \cite[(4.22)]{Cui-Pang:SIAM:2021}, the latter one is equivalent to $\varphi^\circ(\overline{x};v) \geq 0$ for all $v\in \mathrm{T}_{\overline{x}} \mathcal{M}$.
 In view of the C-regularity of $\varphi$ at $\overline{x}$ along $\mathrm{T}_{\overline{x}} \mathcal{M}$, we obtain that $\varphi^\circ(\overline{x};v)=\varphi^\prime(\overline{x};v)$ for all $v\in \mathrm{T}_{\overline{x}} \mathcal{M}$.
 These imply (\romannumeral2) immediately. \end{proof}

-\subsection{Relationships among different stationary points of problem \eqref{problemn1}}
+\subsection{Relationships among different stationary points of problem \eqref{problemn1}.}

 In this subsection, we first give specific characterizations on the B-stationarity of problem \eqref{problemn1}.
 Based on these characterizations, we further introduce another two concepts of stationarity for problem \eqref{problemn1}.
 Finally, we examine the relationships among the B-stationary points, Riemannian C-stationary points, lifted B-stationary points and critical points of problem \eqref{problemn1}.
-We begin with a technical Lemma regarding the directional derivatives of $F$ defined in problem \eqref{problemn1}. \begin{lemma} Let F be defined by \eqref{problemn1}.
-Then, for any $x\in\mathcal{M}$ and $v\in\mathbb{R}^n$, it holds that